Vibrant and Warm Destination

 Around the turn of the 20th century, Tampa leaders introduced a citywide, pirate-themed festival based on the adventures of legendary buccaneer Jose Gaspar.
 Gasparilla Pirate Fest evolved into a full-blown mock pirate invasion followed by a downtown parade, an arts and crafts show and live entertainment on multiple stages.
 The tongue-in-cheek surrender of the city to swashbucklers kicks off in late January or early February with the arrival of the fully rigged Jose Gasparilla—a faithful replica of a Spanish galleon—at the Tampa Convention Center.

-Catch daily parades, top-name entertainment, rodeo competitions, cook-offs, livestock shows, agriculture demonstrations, exhibits of everything from antique farm equipment to purebred canines and so much more at the Florida State Fair , which takes place over a 12-day period in early February.
+With so many events and fun things to do, February is a great time to vacation in Florida.
+First, catch daily parades, top-name entertainment, rodeo competitions, cook-offs, livestock shows, agriculture demonstrations, exhibits of everything from antique farm equipment to purebred canines and so much more at the Florida State Fair , which takes place over a 12-day period in early February.
 This all-American event has delighted Floridians for more than 100 years.
 Where else but a state fair would you make a meal of funnel cakes and corn dogs, stroll along a midway under the stars and step into the poultry barn to cast your vote for the best-looking chicken?

 Early March is a good time to pick strawberries.
 If you can't make it to the farm, celebrate the harvest at the 11-day Florida Strawberry Festival in Plant City , 15 miles east of Tampa.
 Taste the freshest strawberry pies, cobblers, shortcakes and milkshakes, or buy a flat of berries and make your own.
 Although strawberries are the star of the show, this festival boasts a stellar lineup of country music performers.
 With exhibits, carnival rides, a midway and a parade, this event has all the flair of a state fair.